Floyd Patterson Ballfields

 Patterson’s last fight was in 1972, when he was knocked out by Muhammad Ali.
 After 19 years of professional boxing, Floyd Patterson retired at 37 with a career record of 55 wins, eight losses, one draw and 40 knockouts.
 After retiring from the ring, Patterson worked with many charitable organizations and became a member of the New York State Athletic Commission, serving as one of the state’s three boxing commissioners.
 Patterson died in New Paltz, New York in 2006.

-This park property was acquired by the City in the early 1970s as part of an urban renewal program.
-In 1981, the land was assigned to Parks by the Department of General Services, and was developed with Federal Community Development funds.
-A large sod area surrounded by a 16-foot tall fence is used for football, soccer, and baseball games.
+The large field surrounded by a 16-foot tall fence is used for football, soccer, and baseball games.
 In addition, there is a 150-seat concrete amphitheater on the Newport Street end which hosts live performances.
-In 1997, the ball fields received an $885,000 reconstruction funded by Council Member Priscilla A. Wooten.
+In 1997 the ball fields were reconstructed.
 Floyd Patterson Field bears the name of a champion, and provides a place for future champions to play and to grow.